How individual freelancers and developers working from home can create a schedule and more importantly stick to it to be

 However, in development, often with a time-critical delivery schedule, the outsourcing model doesn’t work out as good as one would like it to be.
 So be prepared for it.

 9. Build Healthy Habits

 As a developer, one needs to have the right posture for someone working from home and spends most of his time in front of the computer.

-When working from home, you can be tempted to work from your bed or from the couch.
+When working from home, you can be tempted to work from your bed or the couch.
 I have done it before, and my home office was from my couch for a very long time.

-This is when I had to stop using my MacBook and moved over to an iMac.
+It was when I had to stop using my MacBook and moved over to an iMac.
 From couch to a desk along with a chair to avoid back pain.
 Positioned iMac at the right eye level.
-I made sure my hands are in the right position to avoid pain in the shoulder.
+I made sure my hands are in the correct position to prevent pain in the shoulder.

 It helped me maintain my work from home schedule.
 If you aren’t healthy enough doing what you are doing, it can be tough to continue doing it for a long time.